t4chib4ne/glycerin/README.md

 Please take a look at the [nitro README](https://github.com/leahneukirchen/nitro/blob/master/README.md) first.

 glycerin is designed to be used as a parametrized service.
-Create a `glycerin@` and either symlink the glycerin binary to `run` (if you are OK with the defaults) or create a `run` like so:
+Create a `glycerin@` service and either symlink the glycerin binary to `run` (if you are OK with the defaults) or create a `run` like so:

 ```bash
 #!/bin/bash